Fox Theatre

 dallasmovietheaters

 As then-owner W.R.
-Phillips was repairing the roof, burglars went in during off-hours through the roof’s hole and stole the change from both the peanut vending machine and the penny scale.
+Phillips was repairing the tornado-damaged roof, burglars went in during off-hours through the roof’s hole and stole the change from both the peanut vending machine and the penny scale.
 Undaunted, the Fox continued past its third decade of operation.
-The Fox tried Spanish language films on weekdays in the late 1950s, exploitation films on weekends, and appears to have finally thrown in the towel following the Feb.
+It tried Spanish language films on weekdays in the late 1950s, exploitation films on weekends.
+The venue even had a brief run as the Mexico Theatre.
+The Fox initially closed following the Feb.
 28, 1959 screenings of “The Curse of Frankenstein” and “Johnny Trouble.”
-No further bookings or ads are carried.
 Likely an end-of-lease situation and probably a 35-year run though could be longer for the Fox.
-It was used later for other non-cinematric purposes into the early 1960s.
-After the Fox’s demolition, it became home to a parking lot; but the former theater’s location is now the Waco Chamber of Commerce constructed in 2008.

 You must login before making a comment.